Apple unveils a new iPad Pro, colorful iMacs, AirTag and more

 An AirTag is $29 each or four for $99, starting April 30.
 Users can also splurge for leather accessories, such as key rings, luggage tags and a bag charm from Hermès.

-Apple is rolling out a new Apple TV device capable of streaming video in 4K high definition, along with a new Siri remote.
+Apple is rolling out the next generation of its Apple TV 4K streaming device, along with a new Siri remote.

-The remote, made from 100% recycled aluminum, includes a new pad at the top that users can click or swipe through to navigate, as well as a dedicated Siri button on the side.
+The remote, made from what Apple says is 100% recycled aluminum, includes a new pad at the top that users can click or swipe through to navigate, as well as a dedicated Siri button on the side.

-The remote also effectively replaces your TV remote, with a dedicated power button to switch your TV on and off.
+The remote also has a dedicated power button to switch your TV on and off.
 The new Apple TV will be available starting April 30, with a 32 GB version for $179 and a 64 GB version for $199

 Apple also redesigned its podcast app, including a new section called channels that will curate shows.